 - Attending 75% of weekly core skills maintenance sessions

-- Completing Senior First Aid & Advance Resuscitation training at QFRS expense
+- Completing Senior First Aid & Advance Resuscitation training at QFES expense

 - Obtaining an ‘MRV’ licence, at your own expense, within 12 months of commencement

-- Complying with the QFRS safety and personal presentation standards
+- Complying with the QFES safety and personal presentation standards

-As part of the recruitment and selection process, applicants will be required to undertake a number of assessments and achieve results which meet QFRS standards.
+As part of the recruitment and selection process, applicants will be required to undertake a number of assessments and achieve results which meet QFES standards.

 - Application Form